Radio Frequency Identification System (RFID)

 A man making a contactless payment for the bus by tapping his transportation card on an RFID reader

-Let's take the example of a bus or a city transit “metro” card.
-Nowadays, it is somewhat of an uncommon sight to see people who pay for local bus fares with cash compared to the widespread use of cash as a payment form on transportation systems a decade years ago.
-This is due to the use of a payment system where individuals can tag their check, credit, or metro cards on a terminal and have the bus fare automatically deducted with a "beep" sound.
+Nowadays, it is somewhat of an uncommon sight to see people who pay for local transit fares with cash compared to decade years ago.
+This is due to the use of a payment processing system where individuals can tag their metro cards on a terminal and have the bus fare automatically deducted with a "beep" sound.

-The system that enables such transactions is called RFID, which stands for Radio-Frequency Identification.
+The technology behind such transactions is called RFID, which stands for Radio-Frequency Identification.
 This technology allows for the reading of information over long distances using radio waves.
 In order to utilize this technology, an RFID reader (such as a transportation card terminal for buses) is required.

 Components of the RFID System

-There are 4 components to the RFID System: an RFID Tag, an antenna, a reader, and a server.
+There are 4 components to the RFID System: RFID Tag, antenna, reader, and server.

 RFID Tag

-The RFID system consists of an IC chip, or integrated circuit chip, that contains a microprocessor and memory.
-An IC chip is used to store information about an object or person that is being tracked or identified using radio waves.
-The IC chip The system can be categorized into active and passive types based on whether or not it has a power source.
+RFID tag consists of an IC chip, or integrated circuit chip, that contains a microprocessor and memory.
+An IC chip is used to store information about an object or a person that is being tracked or identified using radio waves.
+RFID tags can be categorized into active and passive types based on whether or not it has a power source.

 A description of different types of RFID tags